educational program 10-12 years

 at work with Andrew

-With a worksheet based on Andrew's Dream Museum pupils can work independently in the museum.
+With a little note & scrapbook based on Andrew's Dream Museum pupils can work independently in the museum.
 Andrew guides them through the exhibition.
 Very recognizable for those who have read the book in advance or in the classroom, a trigger for those who don't know it yet.

 Andrew's Dream Museum